Hazard Mitigation Plan

 - #6: assist municipalities in meeting standards to minimize required municipal share towards FEMA Public Assistance project costs.

 The CCRPC has also been working with its member municipalities to finalize their individual Local All-Hazard Mitigation Plans (AHMP) which are annexes to the Multi-Jurisdictional Plan.
-These municipal annexes will be submitted to FEMA by early March 2017 for review.
+These municipal annexes were submitted FEMA for review between February and August 2017.
+The final versions of these municipal AHMPs will be posted in late August 2017 on this webpage.

 - Chittenden County Multi-Jurisdictional All-Hazards Mitigation Plan (as approved by CCRPC Board 2/15/17) »